BruceAndyLee/Differentiator/README.md

 # Differentiator

-Builds a tree by reading an infix expression (inf_diff.cpp)
+Builds a tree after reading an infix expression (inf_diff.cpp) and takes a derivative of the expression.

 Issues:
 - Memory leaking like crazy